katzwebservices/dsidxpress/readme.txt

 *Note: If you're searching for idx press, idxpress, ds idxpress, id xpress, or id express, this is the plugin you're probably looking for.*

 == Changelog ==

+= 2.0.23 =

+* Fix for asset paths for certain WordPress install methods
+* Fixed shortcode [idx-listings] parsing where min and max home sizes are not taken into account when specified in the shortcode
+* Added description for AgentID and OfficeID to the IDX general settings page

 = 2.0.22 =